adex720/Ascension/ascensions.md

 The second group contains opinions from several players each player having their own feedback.

-The third group has suggestion separated for consepts A and B.
+The third group has suggestion separated for concepts A and B.

 ## Notes<a name="notes"></a>

-One of the most important thing is that it shouldn't be mandatory.
+One of the most important things is that it shouldn't be mandatory.
 With a hundred players past prestige 250, it is almsot impossible to get all of them feel like it's worth it.
 At least if the they are wanted to be kept in a stage where calling them balanced.
 People can also feel that their freedom is limit if they are forced to ascend to stay a top player or on the leaderboards.
 You must still take in count that if implemented well, many old players can get motivation back.

-We assume that you have already thought a lot about making it worth, so this mostly tries to includ things that multiple people find important and suggestions how to make it good.
+We assume that you have already thought a lot about making it worth, so this mostly tries to include things that multiple people find important and suggestions how to make it good.
 It is still very likely that bunch of stuff listed here is alreasy thought by you.

 To keep leaderboards fair and fun, this shouldn't affect fishing or farming.

-This doesn't contain opnions from everyone and the result can be different that what people not in this think.
+This doesn't contain opinions from everyone and the result can be different that what people not in this think.
 The people whose opinion is included here are not chosen upon their opinion, it's simply people who said yes when they were asked do they want to give their opinion.

 ## Reasons to not add new form of progression <a name="no-implement"></a>

 - Only small portion of the playerbase is going to reach it.
-Is it really worth it spend multiple months on a feature which only the most hardcore players will reach?
+Is it really worth it, spending multiple months on a feature which only the most hardcore players will reach?
 Would it be more effective to just focus on smaller updates or features affecting majority of active people like fishing?
 - The bot has done well for years even without feature like this, and is popular among newbies and older players.

 ### From the perspective of high prestige player <a name="no-implement-high"></a>
-- Progress can be feel like lost if a prestige 1k player will start with similar stats as one who just met the requirements.
+- Progress can be felt like lost if a prestige 1k player will start with similar stats as one who just met the requirements.
 - The rewards for going for very high prestiges would be so good that people would just continue grinding for better rewards instead of ascending.

 ### From the perspective of middle prestige player <a name="no-implement-middle"></a>